 This is not to say that they themselves started the rumor, essentially trolling the fans (though many people think exactly that).
 But the intersection between death and money is very interesting.
 Especially in the light of so many other performers who died young and sparked massive posthumous sales of their work (and there’s a whole other conspiracy theory regarding Kurt Cobain and Courtney Love on this point).

 Second, and more esoterically…let’s just assume that there was some sort of “change” evident about Paul McCartney around 1966/67.
 And maybe a lot of it wasn’t too obvious…but just something you “sensed,” rather than anything more tangible.

 The elephant in the room is, of course, that between the 66/67 intersection, the Beatles completely changed their image, and became significantly more esoteric and even “dark.”
 I mean, what the fuck was with that original “Yesterday and Today” cover with the butcher meat and broken baby dolls, anyway?

 So it could be simply that “Paul Is Dead” is really about fans coping with the radical change in their favorite band…and creating an elaborate mythology to “explain” it…because such a mythology/conspiracy would be more comforting than the fact that “the times they were a-changing” and a lot of innocence was being lost (pop-culturally, nationally, socially, etc.).

 There are some bits and pieces from the PID documentary “Winged Beatle” (which is kind of completely insane, just letting you know) that put this whole thing in a slightly different perspective.
-(As of this writing, the original has been pulled from YouTube due to copyright restrictions on the music, but people are always uploading copies of it so if you’re interested, please do a search.)

 And the theory is: rather than John or George being the ones who initially exposed the Beatles to alternative religions and all sorts of metaphysical stuff, it was really Paul!